frederic-perez/AmE-dictionary/data/idioms.md

 __back to basics__
 __back to the salt mines__ Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
 Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._
 __backpedal__
+__backslider__ One who reverts or relapses into bad habits, unethical or immoral behavior, or criminal activity. _We’ve tried to help her quit smoking, but she’s a bit of a backslider._
 __bad blood__ :two::hammer:
+__bad omen__ A sign, either real or imagined, of ill fortune or catastrophe in the future. _It was a bad omen when my girlfriend broke up with me the day before my final exams._
 __bad press__ Negative or unflattering coverage by the media. _Drones get a lot of bad press._
 __bad word__ A euphemism for profanity.
 A curse or swear word. _You just said a bad word!
 I’m telling mom!_ _Cat says bad words._
 __badgering the witness__ Term used when an attorney is questioning a witness on the stand, and is being unduly snide or pushy, or bullies the witness to answer the question.
 When an attorney badgers a witness, the other side will use an objection to seek the judge’s intervention.
 __bag of tricks__ All the clever methods by which someone achieves something.
 __balancing act__
+__bald-faced lie__ A blatantly obvious or impudent untruth, one in which the liar does not attempt to disguise their mendacity. _Our son tells us nothing but bald-faced lies when we ask him where he goes at night._
 __ball and chain__ A wife.
 __ball hog__ _sports_ A player who monopolizes the ball without including teammates in an attempt to score, move the ball, or maintain possession.
 Usually used for basketball and football (soccer). _Boy, you’re being a real ball hog today!
 Why don’t you pass it to one of your teammates for a change?_
 __ball is in your court__ It is up to you to make the next decision or step.